The Omlet Blog Category Archives: Winter

 Don’t coop your chickens up

-Chickens are built to be outside, and they’re known for withstanding cold temperatures.
-In fact, a hens’ normal temperature runs around 40.5°c, so enduring the cold is much easier for them than the heat.
-And, underneath a chicken’s shiny plumage lies dense, downy feathers to insulate them — courtesy of your flock’s annual moult that takes place in the fall.
+Your chickens are built to be outdoors, and they’re naturally resilient against cold temperatures.
+In fact, a hen’s internal temperature is around 41°C, making it easier for them to handle the cold than the heat.
+Beneath that shiny plumage, dense downy feathers, courtesy of your flock’s annual moult in the autumn, provide excellent insulation.

 Don’t make their coop airtight